Black-Scholes-Merton Option Pricing Revisited: Did we Find a Fatal Flaw?: Introduction

-If our analysis is correct, we can only speculate about the sign and magnitude of the mispricing that results when using the formula of Black and Scholes (1973) to determine the value of an option.\footnote{The option pricing formula of Black and Scholes (1973) has served as a theoretical benchmark for almost fifty years.
-Over time, the literature documented several empirical observations that seem at odds with this benchmark.
-While these findings were typically regarded as evidence against the idealized capital market conditions under which the benchmark was derived, our analysis implies that even under these idealized conditions, the formula of Black and Scholes (1973) does not provide the correct value of an option.} Moreover, there would no longer be a basis for the argument that hedging an option with the underlying stock yields a risk-free portfolio.
+The implications of our analysis for academic research are difficult to oversee, since the continuous-time and discrete-time self-financing conditions underlie many seminal results in the finance literature.
+For financial market participants, furthermore, the absence of a correct option pricing formula implies that one can only speculate about the sign and magnitude of the mispricing that results when using the formula of Black and \text{Scholes} (1973).
+Moreover, there is no longer a basis for the argument that hedging an option with the underlying stock yields a risk-free portfolio.
 While option traders do not use the formula of Black and \text{Scholes} (1973) directly, they typically use the underlying hedging argument.
-This argument contributed to the development of option markets by allowing traders to price options solely based on their view of the volatility of the underlying stock, without the need to have a view on the expected return of the stock and the expected return of the option.
-By disproving this hedging argument, our analysis implies that trading options cannot be reduced to trading the volatility of the underlying stock.
+This argument allowed traders to price options solely based on their view of the volatility of the underlying stock, without the need to have a view on the expected return of the stock and the expected return of the option.
+By disproving this hedging argument, our analysis implies that options are not redundant securities and that trading them cannot be reduced to trading the volatility of the underlying stock.
 Still, the value of an option can be expressed as its expected payoff at maturity discounted by its expected return.
 This expression resembles the option pricing formula of Black and Scholes (1973), but contains the percentage drift on the stock and the (time-varying) percentage drift on the option instead of the risk-free rate of return.